Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: flavor symmetry and setup

 Unless flavor symmetries are assumed, particle masses and mixings are generally undetermined in the SM gauge theory.
 In order to provide an elegant solution to the strong CP problem and describe the present SM flavor puzzles associated with the fermion mass hierarchies including their mixing patterns, the author in Ref.\,\cite{Ahn:2014gva, Ahn:2016hbn} has introduced the non-Abelian discrete $A_{4}$ flavor symmetry\,\cite{Altarelli:2005yp, nonAbelian} which is mainly responsible for the peculiar mixing patterns, as well as an additional continuous symmetry $U(1)_{X}$ which is mainly for vacuum configuration as well as for describing mass hierarchies of leptons and quarks.
-Along with Ref.\,\cite{Ahn:2014gva} in a way that no axionic domain wall problem occurs, which plays a crucial role in cosmology when the $X$-symmetry breaking occurs after inflation, this $U(1)$ symmetry is referred to as ``flavored-PQ symmetry".
-Then the symmetry group for matter fields (leptons and quarks), flavon fields and driving fields\,\footnote{The flavon fields are responsible for the spontaneous breaking of the flavor symmetry, while the driving fields are introduced to break the flavor group along required vacuum expectation value (VEV) directions and to allow the flavons to get VEVs, which couple only to the flavons.} is $A_{4}\times U(1)_{X}$, whose quantum numbers\,\footnote{It is likely that an exact continuous global symmetry is violated by quantum gravitational effects\,\cite{Krauss:1988zc}.
-Here the global $U(1)_X$ symmetry is a remnant of the broken $U(1)_X$ gauge symmetry which connects string theory with flavor physics\,\cite{Ahn:2016typ, Ahn:2016hbn}.} are assigned in TABLE\,\ref{DrivingRef} and \ref{reps}.
-In addition, the superpotential $W$ in the model (see, Eqs.\,(\ref{potential}) and (\ref{lagrangian2})) is uniquely determined by the $U(1)_R$ symmetry, containing the usual $R$-parity as a subgroup : $\{matter\,fields\rightarrow e^{i\xi/2}\,matter\,fields\}$ and $\{driving\,fields\rightarrow e^{i\xi}\,driving\,fields\}$, with $W\rightarrow e^{i\xi}W$, whereas flavon and Higgs fields remain invariant under an $U(1)_R$ symmetry.
-As a consequence of the $R$ symmetry, the other superpotential term $\kappa_{\alpha}L_{\alpha}H_{u}$ and the terms violating the lepton and baryon number symmetries are not allowed\,\footnote{In addition, higher-dimensional supersymmetric operators like $Q_{i}Q_{j}Q_{k}L_{l}$ ($i,j,k$ must not all be the same) are not allowed either, and stabilizing proton.}.
+In Ref.\,\cite{Ahn:2016hbn} the symmetry group for matter fields (leptons and quarks), flavon fields and driving fields\,\footnote{The flavon fields are responsible for the spontaneous breaking of the flavor symmetry, while the driving fields are introduced to break the flavor group along required vacuum expectation value (VEV) directions and to allow the flavons to get VEVs, which couple only to the flavons, see Appendix\,\ref{dri}.} is $A_{4}\times U(1)_{X}$ where $U(1)_X\equiv U(1)_{X_1}\times U(1)_{X_2}$.
+We take the $U(1)_{X_1}$ breaking scale corresponding to the $A_{4}$ symmetry breaking scale and the $U(1)_{X_2}$ breaking scale to be separated by Gibbons-Hawking temperature, $T_{\rm GH}=H_I/2\pi$, and both of which are to be much above the electroweak scale in our scenario\,\footnote{See the symmetry breaking scales from the astrophysical constraints\,\cite{Ahn:2016hbn}, and in more detail Sec.\,\ref{inf_PQ1} on the PQ symmetry breaking scale during inflation.}, that is,